kumahq/kuma-website/docs/docs/1.8.x/deployments/multi-zone.md

 curl http://echo-server:1010
 ```

+Requests are distributed round robin between zones.
+You can use [locality-aware load balancing](../policies/locality-aware.md) to keep requests in the same zone.

 To send a request to any zone, you can [use the generated `kuma.io/service`](../explore/dpp-on-kubernetes.md#tag-generation) and [Kuma DNS](../networking/dns.md#dns):

 ```sh